IBM/aspera-cli/README.md

 Aspera on Cloud uses the more advanced Oauth v2 mechanism for authentication (HTTP Basic authentication is not supported).

-It is recommended to use the wizard to set it up, but manual configuration is also possible.
+It is recommended to use the wizard to set it up, although manual configuration is also possible.

 ### <a id="aocwizard"></a>Configuration: using Wizard